5 Steps to Live Life Simpler, Faster and Fuller with an Inventory Management System

 3. Integrate your Entire Business.

 Let’s say your sales rep closes a sale and creates a sales order.
 Inventory management software lets the rest of your company work with it as it makes its way from sales to fulfillment.

 Firstly, user management in the software means that you can readily create user accounts for each staff in your company’s departments: management, administration, sales, purchasing, and fulfillment.

-Once job roles are created, you conveniently assign user permissions to each account so that they only have access to modules and functions for their job responsibilities.
+You create job roles and then assign user permissions to each user.
+Thus, they only have access to modules and functions for their job responsibilities.
 This prevents them from having access to stock adjustments or transfers, for example, or from viewing confidential financial reports.

 Secondly, tasks and notes enable collaboration between members of your team.
 Your staff can seamlessly share and handover information on customers, suppliers, products, invoices, sales orders and shipments.

 This way everyone has full visibility in the order until it is fulfilled.

 Thirdly, for fulfillment, your operations team can easily create a shipment and pack all the items and quantity in the sales order that has not yet been shipped.
 Within the delivery order, they can also issue picking and packing lists to the warehouse team to ship.
 When the order has been received by the customer, they can then mark it as delivered.

 Finally, your accountant can filter sales orders by their shipment status.